-Sardinia is an island where coastal drives thrill, prehistory puzzles and sheep (four million of them) rule the roads.
+This is an island where coastal drives thrill, prehistory puzzles, and sheep (four million of them) rule the roads.
 Sardinia captivates with its wild interior, dazzling beaches and endearing eccentricities.

 Land and sea: a gourmet tour of Sardinia